quicwg/base-drafts/draft-ietf-quic-transport.md

 When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new data.
 The first byte of data that is sent on a stream has the stream offset 0.
-The largest offset delivered on a stream MUST be lesser than 2^64.
+The largest offset delivered on a stream MUST be less than 2^64.
 A receiver MUST ensure that received stream data is delivered to the application as an ordered byte-stream.
 Data received out of order MUST be buffered for later delivery, as long as it is not in violation of the receiver's flow control